rbreeze/portfolio/src/markdown/script.md

 # PHASE 2: MEMOIZATION

-After a few weeks I got into the rhythm of making regular contributions in the form of larger features as detailed previously, as well as smaller bug fixes.
+After a few weeks I got into the rhythm of making regular contributions in the form of smaller/medium features as detailed previously, as well as smaller bug fixes.
 Jesse (my manager) and Simon began discussing with me the idea of a larger contribution I could make, and we settled on the addition of caching to Argo Workflows.

 In adding this feature, I quickly found out that the actual MVP implementation takes up a very small percentage of the time and work.
 I spent about a month working on this, but had a demo-able implementation working within a week- the rest of the time was spent writing and debugging tests, debugging edge cases, and addressing feedback from code review.
 I saw in a very tangible way that it’s not enough to hash out some quick and dirty code that’s untestable, unmaintainable, and unreliable - especially in an open source project that runs on enterprise production K8S clusters.